 We encourage all new children to visit the school before starting.
-For children with SEND we visit the pre-school settings and discuss their needs with the staff who know them best and parents if necessary.
+For all children we visit the pre-school settings and discuss their needs with the staff who know them best and their parents.
+The Reception teacher, Miss Harjette, makes home visits in the summer term.